Sociology in China: History

 However, sociology suffered another setback in China after the 1989 Tiananmen Square protests and massacre.
 Sociology was seen as a politically sensitive discipline, and was replaced in the role of primary social science state adviser by economics.
 In recent years, with socio-economic policies such as the socialist harmonious society, sociology has been coming back to graces with Chinese policymakers.

 1979–1988 was the initial stage of Chinese sociology.
 By the end of 1987, the study of the history of Chinese sociology had achieved important academic results, that is, the publication of two monographs on the history of Chinese sociology: Yang Yabin and Han Mingmo's work of the same name "History of Chinese Sociology".
 The period from 1989 to 1999 was the stage of contention in the study of the history of Chinese sociology.
-Entering the 21st century, Chinese sociology continues to continue its strong development momentum, and the research on the history of Chinese sociology is also constantly deepening, which is reflected in the research results, first of which is the continuous publication of academic monographs.
+Entering the 21st century, Chinese sociology continues its strong development momentum, and research on the history of Chinese sociology is also constantly deepening.
+This is reflected in its research outputs, foremost among which is the continuous publication of academic monographs.
 The period from 1989 to 1999 was the stage of contention in the study of the history of Chinese sociology.
 After Han Mingmo published "The Historical Tradition of the Application of Chinese Sociology", three years later, Chen Shude published "Reflections on the History of Chinese Sociology", which put forward a different point of view from Han Mingmo on the stage and research scope of the history of Chinese sociology.

 In 1993, Chen Shude's "Re-discussion of Several Questions in the Study of Chinese Sociological History-Answering Professor Han Mingmo's Criticisms and Questions" was published in "Sociological Research".
 One year later, Han Mingmo wrote: "The History of Chinese Sociology Is Not Equal to the History of the Spread and Development of Western Sociology in China-Three Discussions with Comrade Chen Shude".
 The history of communication and development can only be a unipolar academic standpoint based on Western sociology.
 It is a one-sided understanding that does not conform to historical facts.
 The development history of Chinese sociology should integrate Chinese social thoughts and cultural factors.